beyond-labs/react-mirror/README.md

 mirror.children('todo-item').$state
 ```

 The `dispatch` cursor. `dispatch` is the second argument of `state`, it is also injected as a prop to decorated components.
-Call it like a function to dispatch an action.
+Call it like a function to dispatch actions.

 ```js
 dispatch('ACTION_TYPE', payload)